conda-incubator/conda-store/docs/index.rst

 days and at best will not be immediate.
 While developers need packages in their environments as soon as possible to do interesting new research.
-This situation often led to a lot of frustration on both sides for good reason.
-Conda-store aims to address this by allowing users to control a set of environments in their namespace while allowing IT to having all environments under their control.
+This situation often led to a lot of frustration on both sides for good reason. conda-store aims to address this by allowing users to control a set of environments in their namespace while allowing IT to having all environments under their control.